PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 One technology to allow developers to follow above practices is **Infrastructure as code**, which enables organizations to deploy their environments faster and on a larger scale.
 This technology is implemented with machine-readable definitions and configurations.
 Based on them, the machine can provide the necessary environment automatically to enable continuous delivery.

-The most important technology for DevOps may be a **delivery pipeline**.
+One of the most important technology for DevOps are **delivery pipelines**.
 A delivery pipeline controls the product cycle of an application from development to production.
 Typically there are four or more stages - development, test, stage, and production.
 This can be seen in figure \ref{fig:del_pipeline}.

 ![Delivery pipeline[@Sharma2017]](images/chapter2/delivery_pipeline.png){ width=400px #fig:del_pipeline}